 Jebel Shams: Ups & Downs

 Alongside the famous Jebel Akhdar, Jabal Sham lies amongst the Omani canyon, which is some 4 hours away from Muscat.
 The mountain provides stunning views from its plateau and has not a soul during the colder seasons.
-In addition to Wadi Dima, the peak beside the resort in Jebel Shams is yet another of my favorite camping ground in Oman.
+In addition to Wadi Dima and the Wahiba Desert, the peak beside the resort in Jebel Shams is yet another of my favorite camping ground in Oman.

 During my initial weeks in Oman, many recommended me to visit the summits of Jebel Shams.
 Nonetheless, I couldn’t find the right time or people to embark on the journey.